metaplex-foundation/docs/docs/01-programs/02-candy-machine/08-minting.md

 ## Basic Minting

-Whether we are minting from a Candy Guard program or directly from the core Candy Machine program, we will need to construct a few instructions to create an empty mint account before reaching the mint instruction.
-If this is confusing to you, don’t worry, our SDKs handle all of that wiring for you.

-Our SDKs will also know which program to interact with based on whether a Candy Guard account was created for the provided Candy Machine.

-So ultimately, to mint, all you need to do is pass in the **Candy Machine** you created and any additional attributes that might be required based on the Candy Machine settings.
-Additionally, in the rare event that your Candy Machine does not have an associated Candy Guard account, it will need to mint from the configured **Mint Authority** which must be provided as a signer.
+As mentioned [in the Candy Guards page](/programs/candy-machine/candy-guards#why-another-program), there are two programs responsible for minting NFTs from Candy Machines: The Candy Machine Core program — responsible for the minting the NFT — and the Candy Guard program which adds a configurable Access Control layer on top of it and can be forked to offer custom guards.

+As such, there are two ways to mint from a Candy Machine:

+- **From a Candy Guard program** which will then delegate the minting to the Candy Machine Core program.
+Most of the time, you will want to do this as it allows for much more complex minting workflows.
+You may need to pass extra remaining accounts and instruction data to the mint instruction based on the guards configured in the account.
+Fortunately, our SDKs make this easy by requiring a few extra parameters and computing the rest for us.

+- **Directly from the Candy Machine Core program**.
+In this case, only the configured mint authority can mint from it and, therefore, it will need to sign the transaction.

 ![CandyMachinesV3-Minting1.png](/assets/candy-machine-v3/CandyMachinesV3-Minting1.png#radius)